 If you’re a social media user, there’s a chance that you’ve deleted a regrettable post at some point.
 But who gets to decide when a government agency can delete a tweet that might have political or historical importance?
 Researcher Muira McCammon spent thousands of hours investigating the strange and inconsistent history of disappearing government tweets—and what she found was an alarming lack of policies dictating what can and can’t be deleted.
 The erasures not only present questions about government accountability, argues McCammon, but also damage what could be a rich historical record.
 In a separate piece, she chronicles one of the great examples: the deleted posts of the Joint Task Force of Guantánamo, which, she writes, provided a weird and delightful window into the culture on the base.

-The political ramifications of social media continue to be a hot-button issue in Washington, too.
-Yet it seems that, even after last weeks’ congressional hearings, we’re still debating whether Facebook’s work with the 2016 Trump presidential campaign was illegal.
+The political ramifications of social media continue to be a hot-button issue in Washington too.
+Yet it seems that, even after Zuckerberg’s congressional hearings, we’re still debating whether Facebook’s work with the 2016 Trump presidential campaign was illegal.
 Lawmakers are also looking to the next campaign cycle.
-As Emefa Addo Agawu writes, even though Congress recently committed $380 million dollars to bulk up election security, replacing outdated voting infrastructure won’t do anything to mitigate other cyberthreats, such as social media manipulation.
+As Emefa Addo Agawu writes, even though Congress recently committed $380 million to bulk up election security, replacing outdated voting infrastructure won’t do anything to mitigate other cyberthreats, such as social media manipulation.
 As midterms loom, states are also starting to take cybersecurity concerns into their own hands.
 Georgia’s governor, for example, seems poised to sign a new bill responding to a recent ransomware attack on the city of Atlanta.
 Dillon Roseen explains why the strict new legislation could actually hurt cybersecurity research needed to keep data safe.